Aviation Cadet Training Program (USN): Aviation Midshipman (AvMIDN) Program (1946–1950)

-Known as the "Holloway Plan", after its creator Rear Admiral James L. Holloway, Jr., the Naval Aviation College Program (NACP) was created by an act of Congress (Public Law 729) on August 13, 1946.
+Known as the "Holloway Plan", after its creator Rear Admiral James L. Holloway, Jr., the Naval Aviation College Program (NACP) was created by an act of Congress (Public Law 729) on 13 August 1946.
 It was designed to meet the perceived potential shortfall in Naval Aviators once the enlistments of the currently-serving veteran pre-war and wartime aviators expired.

 The Naval Aviation College Program granted high school graduates between the ages of 17 and 24 a subsidized college education in a scientific or technical major for two years in exchange for enlistment as Apprentice Seaman (AS), USNR, and a commitment to serve in the navy for 5 years.
-Students received free tuition, fees and book costs and $50 per month for expenses.
+Students received free tuition, fees and book costs and $50 per month for expenses while they completed their first 2 years of college.
 After completing pilot training within two years, they then had to serve on active duty for at least one year, for a total of three years.
-They then had to return to school to finish their remaining education within the remaining two years or lose their commission.
+They then had to return to school to finish their education within the remaining two years or lose their commission.

 It also offered the remaining aviation cadets still in training and newly graduated Naval Aviators the chance to serve as full-time active duty pilots rather than be discharged or serve stateside and part-time in the Reserves.
 However, they would not receive the education benefits of the full aviation midshipmen, nor would they receive the starting rank of ensign like the aviation cadets.
 In January, 1947 the aviation cadet program was ended and only aviation midshipmen would be accepted for training.

 The aviation midshipmen (dubbed "Holloway's Hooligans") had Regular Navy commissions rather than the Naval Reserve commissions granted the aviation cadets.
 However, they were not allowed to marry until they fulfilled their 3-year service commitment and could not be commissioned as ensigns until two years after their date of rank (the date they received their midshipman's warrant).
 They also had to live on meager pay ($132 a month; $88 base pay plus $44 Flight Status pay) while having to pay for mess fees and uniforms.

 Later, the midshipmen were informed that their two years spent in training and active service as a pilot didn't count towards seniority, longevity pay or retirement benefits.
 This was not rectified until an Act of Congress was passed in 1974.
-Even then it only affected the less than 100 officers still in service.
+Even then it only affected the fewer than 100 officers still in service.